Confoederatio/Confoederatio-Docs/CRD (Confoederatio, Research Division)/Documentation/Histmap/Complex Data Schema.md

 1. **Processing** - Directed Acyclic Graph (DAG) dashboard which is used to orchestrate and visualise tasks and methodology.
 2. **Visualisation** - 3D map and data viewer with floating windows for geostatistical context.
 It may also contain GUIs for tracing data provenance, helping with copychecking.
 3. **Papers** - Sorts papers by version and automatically produces them (similar to an R pipeline).
-This should help with reproducibility, especially surroundin given charts.
+This should help with reproducibility, especially surrounding given charts.

    [[Echarts]] should be used for chart production, and inline scripts should be referenced and linked.